Passive House Windows Cost

 Passive House Window Prices

-The typical windows in a Passive House will be custom made, triple-paned vinyl or fiberglass windows that include top quality hardware, components, as well as having high quality construction and design.
+The typical windows in a Passive House will be custom made, contain triple-pane glass vinyl or fiberglass windows that include top quality hardware, components, as well as having high quality construction and design.
 Each window will be custom made, based on the location of each window and how best to maximize solar heat gain for south facing windows and how best to minimize solar heat loss for north facing windows.
 Windows can generate over half of the heat energy for the home.
+Vinyl vs Fiberglass Windows

 Heating And Cooling Systems